Ask a doctor about a prescription for ESCITALOPRAM NORMON 10 mg FILM-COATED TABLETS

 Rare(may affect up to 1 in 1,000 people):

-Other side effects have been reported with medications that act similarly to escitalopram (the active ingredient in Escitalopram Normon).
+Other adverse effects are known to occur with drugs that work similarly to escitalopram (the active ingredient in Escitalopram Normon).
 These are:

-Do not use Escitalopram Normon after the expiration date that appears on the packaging after CAD.
+Do not use Escitalopram Normon after the expiration date shown on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and medicines you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medicines you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be thrown away through wastewater or household waste.
+Deposit the packaging and medicines you no longer need in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This way, you will help protect the environment.

 The active ingredient is escitalopram.